Skip to primary content

 EXTERNAL FUNDING

-The project is partially funded by the fund Psykiatriens Forksningsfond in the Region of Southern Denmark.
+The project was partially funded by the fund Psykiatriens Forksningsfond in the Region of Southern Denmark.

 Tanja Juhl Mikkelsen